Reframed a low-adoption private beta into a scalable, monetizable agent platform ahead of public launch.

 Support both internal and external AI products with shared infrastructure.

-❌ Fix existing component
+❌ Fix existing product

 Months of incremental improvements

-Revenue ceiling
+Revenue ceiling remains

 Limited UX improvement opportunities tied to API design